XenoHoe/World-Conqueror-Patcher/README.md

 # World Conqueror Patcher
-A script that allows patching of world conqueror 4 across versions
+A script that allows patching assets and data of world conqueror 4 across versions